Port

 Meals not included

-Visit the market to learn how these traditional trading venues are an integral part of the city’s character, tucked among its modern, air-conditioned shopping malls and well-stocked supermarkets.
-The traditional market is usually open from early in the morning until 8am.
-Many Indonesians still prefer to buy produce at the local market as generations have done before them.
-Jakarta also has markets specializing in items such as gold, gemstones, textiles, flowers and birds.
+Jakarta’s history began in the 14th century.
+Visit the market to learn how these traditional trading venues are still an integral part of the city’s character, tucked among its modern, air-conditioned shopping malls and well-stocked supermarkets.
+Many Indonesians still prefer to shop here.

 Notes: